LongdeLao/server/SERVER_STATUS_README.md

 - **HTTP Response**: 503 Service Unavailable
 - **Use Case**: Scheduled maintenance, updates, or temporary downtime
 - **Custom Message**: You can enter a custom maintenance message when prompted
+- **Estimated Finish**: You can specify when maintenance is expected to complete

 ### Construction (c)
 - **Status**: `construction`